demisto/content-docs/content-repo/extra-docs/articles/aws-auth-guide.md

 Before you can use the AWS integrations in Cortex XSOAR, you need to perform several configuration steps in your AWS environment.

-### Prerequisites

-* Authenticated role (either via the EC2 metadata service or via Access Key and Secret Key) requires minimum permission: _sts:AssumeRole_.
-* Authenticated role requires permission to assume the roles needed by the AWS integrations

 ### Create a Policy allowing to AssumeRole